isomerpages/govtech-stp/pages/arriving-overview.md

 permalink: /arriving/overview
 ---

+#### *Travellers that had ben in India, the United Kingdom or South Africa in the past 14 days prior to arriving in Singapore will need to serve a 14-day SHN at an SDF and a further 7-day SHN at their place of residence;

+#### A COVID-19 PCR test will be conducted at the end ofeach SHN

 ## General Entry from All Countries/Regions
 For travellers arriving from <u>all countries/regions</u>, the following traveller types and Safe Travel Lanes are applicable for general entry into Singapore.